 I’m frequently asked, ” What’s the best country you’ve ever visited?” and always fail to answer with just one country.
 Every country offers something different.
-We love to get off the beaten track and take our boys on true adventures, pushing the boundaries of family travel, yet we still love a good European camping holiday or city break.
+We love to get off the beaten track and take our boys on true adventures, pushing the boundaries of family adventure travel, yet we still love a good European camping holiday or city break.
 But our favourite travel memories as a family are always amongst epic landscapes or bustling Asian cities where we have stepped out of our comfort zone.

 If your crave epic lunar landscapes, affordable and rewarding safaris, and a true African adventure, Namibia gets our vote as one of the best places for intrepid family travel.
 Don’t do an organised tour.
 Hire a 4×4 with roof tents and go it alone!
 The quality of roads in generally very good and the campsites are seriously fantastic.
 Add to this a low malaria risk and an amazing climate, and it’s a definite winner in our books.

 2. Sri Lanka